RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 STOP = 'Stop'
 ```

-## I am getting too many expansions.
-What counts as an expansion?
+## What counts as an expansion?
+I am getting too many expansions....

-Basically, every time you call `problem.getSuccessors(someNode)`
+Basically, every time you call `problem.getSuccessors(.)`.

+(It is not popping out from the queue, as we don't have access to that part of your code!)

 So be careful not using that function for more than what is needed. :-)